Ministry of Health (MOH) Public Health Advisory

 The UK faces a serious and challenging threat from terrorism, international groups, domestic extremists and Northern Ireland-related groups.

-On 4 November 2019, the UK threat level for international terrorism was reduced from ‘Severe’ to ‘Substantial’ (level three on a five point scale, with level five being the most likely), which means an attack is still likely.
-The threat to Northern Ireland from Northern Ireland-Related Terrorism remains ‘severe’, which means that an attack is highly likely.
+On 8 February 2021, the UK threat level for international terrorism was reduced from ‘Severe’ to ‘Substantial’ (level three on a five point scale, with level five being the most likely), which means an attack is still likely.
+The threat to Northern Ireland from Northern Ireland-Related Terrorism remains at ‘Severe’.

 Members of the public should always remain alert to the danger of terrorism and report any suspicious activities to the police on 999 or the anti-terrorist hotline: 0800 789 321.
 Members of the public should: